microsoft/datashaper/javascript/tables/docs/tables.api.md

 // @public (undocumented)
 export function readCsvTable(text: string, options?: ParserOptions): ColumnTable;

-// Warning: (ae-missing-release-tag) "readJSONTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function readJSONTable(text: string, shapeOptions?: DataShape): ColumnTable;

 // Warning: (ae-missing-release-tag) "readTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function readTable(input: Blob, format: DataFormat, options?: ParserOptions, shape?: DataShape): Promise<ColumnTable>;
+export function readTable(input: Blob, schema: DataTableSchema): Promise<ColumnTable>;

 // Warning: (ae-missing-release-tag) "rows" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //